-Outsourcing: Subcontracted manufacturing or other handling services of materials/products by an independent third party.
+Outsourcing.
+Subcontracted manufacturing or other handling services of materials/products by an independent third party.
 The organisation to which the handling or processing is outsourced is called a sub-contractor.

-Raw Material: Basic material in its state of origin that is converted by manufacture, processing or combination into a new and useful product (e.g. cotton, timber, cocoa, rubber, etc.).
+Raw material.
+Basic material in its state of origin that is converted by manufacturing, processing or combination into a new and useful product (e.g. cotton, timber, cocoa, rubber, etc.).

-Transactions database: A database to ensure volume reconciliations between material sold by one organisation and purchased by the following organisation in the supply chain, which has been recognised by Preferred by Nature.
-It can, e.g., be databases handled by certification schemes, an internal database for vertical integrated companies or databases provided by third parties.
-A database is typically digital but may also be developed on physical paper.
+Transactions database.
+A database to ensure volume reconciliations between material sold by one organisation and purchased by the following organisation in the supply chain.
+These can, for example, be databases handled by certification schemes, internal databases for vertical integrated companies or databases provided by third parties.
+A database is typically digital but may also be developed on physical paper in some cases.

-Scope: Scope defines the boundaries of the chain of custody system in terms of models applied, products included, crops/species/commodities handled, claims covered, sites and members included.
+Scope.
+Scope defines the boundaries of the chain of custody system in terms of models applied, products included, crops/species/commodities handled, claims covered, sites and members included.

-Site: A geographical location with precise boundaries within which products can be handled, produced or processed.
+Site.
+A geographical location with precise boundaries within which products can be handled, produced or processed.

-Source: In the context of the Sustainability Framework Program, the source is a single clearly defined geographical area or region.
+Source.
+In the Sustainability Framework Programme context, the source is a single clearly defined geographical area or region.
 It can be a single farm, a group of organised farms or a single forest management unit.

-Sub-contractor: An external entity involved in handling/processing products or material covered by the scope of the chain of custody system under an outsourcing agreement with the verified organisation.
+Sub-contractor.
+An external entity involved in handling/processing products or material covered by the scope of the chain of custody system under an outsourcing agreement with the verified organisation.

-Traceability: is defined as the ability to trace the movement and handling of the product through the supply chain from one point of the supply chain to another.
+Traceability.
+It is defined as the ability to trace the movement and handling of the product through the supply chain from one point of the supply chain to another.
 Full traceability of a product enables tracing the movement of a product from the point of harvest (plots of land) through all stages of production, processing up to the distribution of the final product to consumers.
+For many products, material from different sources is combined at various stages in the supply chain.
+For example, lumber may be produced from a pile of logs containing logs from many different sources.
+In such a case, the only possibility to pass on information on origin is to combine the list of origin sources as a pool of possible sources from which the produced lumber can originate.

-Verification Code: A unique code awarded to an Organisation which is trading Sustainability Framework verified products or products containing verified material.
+Verification code.
+A unique code awarded to an Organisation which is trading Sustainability Framework verified products or products containing verified material.